Alzy/obs-midi/README.md

 - If you are unable to see obs-midi in the tools you will need to install jack
 - https://jackaudio.org/downloads/

+# Ubuntu specifics - SNAP Release
+Due to specific ALSA permissions not being set on the ubuntu snap craft package, OBS-MIDI will not work on the snap version of obs-studio

 Currently runs on Windows and Linux, and is partly tested on MAC